Enquire

 Dark Sky Reserves

-South Africa has designated some areas as Dark Sky Reserves where light pollution is minimized to reveal the wonders of the night sky.
+South Africa has designated some areas as Dark Sky Reserves, where light pollution is minimised to reveal the wonders of the night sky.
 These areas provide ideal conditions for stargazing and astro tourism and are popular destinations for photographers.
 One such dark sky reserve is the Karoo, with its sprawling landscapes and clear skies.

 Local Crafts and Artisans